chandlerchao/spruceid-challenge/README.md

 The script will show a warning about the self-signed certificate.
 This can be ignored.

-It will out put the status code of the request and a corresponding message returned from the API.
+It will output the status code of the request and a corresponding message returned from the API.